 Another important question to answer throughout your research is “What does a dialysis patient care technician do?”
 The duties of a dialysis patient care technician may vary based on the setting in which they work.
 Dialysis patient care technicians are often responsible for preparing supplies and dialysis equipment.
 They may also take a patient’s vitals both before and after treatment.
 Dialysis patient care technicians also monitor the equipment and the patient during treatment.
 Once treatment is complete, they are also responsible for disinfecting dialysis supplies and sanitizing equipment.
 Jobs in this field can be found in hospitals, dialysis centers, health care clinics, medical offices, rehab facilities, and other healthcare facilities.
 A career as in this field can be both rewarding and challenging.
 If you are thinking this may be the right path for you, take the next step and find a training program that will be right for you.

-If you are looking for dialysis technician classes in Michigan, Dorsey Schools may be able to help you.
+If you are looking for dialysis technician classes in Michigan, Dorsey College may be able to help you.
 Our Dialysis Patient Care Technician program includes an introduction to the interpersonal, communication, and basic clinical skills required in caring for patients with acute/ chronic renal disease who are undergoing dialysis treatment at a dialysis facility or hospital.
 Students may also be exposed to the techniques for operating, monitoring and disinfecting kidney dialysis equipment and machines while observing facility policies/procedures and Federal and State Regulations.
 During the program, students will have the opportunity to also develop direct skills (including observation, education, taking vital signs, injections, blood draws, ECGs, and more), all while monitoring patient comfort and safety.

 - Madison Heights (Main Campus)